I’ve lost count of how many times I’ve heard the following advice:

 When you try to make others happy, you end imposing your own values on other people.
 That doesn’t help them and it doesn’t help you, too.

 It ends up creating needy, toxic relationships.
+You end up being clingy in a relationship.

 You need to focus on yourself in this journey.
 This is where the usual advice gets it right.